Marthanda Varma: Early life

-Marthanda Varma was born in 1706 to queen Karthika Thirunal Umadevi, the Queen of Attingal, and Raghava Varma of Kilimanoor Palace.
+Marthanda Varma was born in 1706 to queen Karthika Thirunal Umadevi, the Queen of Attingal, and Raghava Varma of Kilimanoor Palace, the southern branch of Travancore Royal family.
 Queen Karthika Thirunal Uma Devi - an adoptee from the northern Kolathunadu ruling family - was the senior queen of Attingal at the time.
 His father Raghava Varma Koil Thampuran died of severe fever when Marthanda Varma was one year old.

 Marthanda Varma was the nephew of the last Venadu king, Rama Varma.
 At the time of Varma's birth, Trippappur Swaroopam (later Thiruvithamkoor or Travancore) was a small chiefdom extending from Edava in the north to Aralvaimozhi under the Venadu Kingdom.
 Venadu Kingdom was split into small feudal regions ruled and controlled by the Nair Aristocracy.

-King Rama Varma died in 1729.
+Raja Rama Varma died in 1729.
 According to the matrilineal system of inheritance of Kerala, the next king would be Marthanda Varma.
-However, a problem cropped up when two of his cousins, Valiya Thampi and Kunju Thampi, who were sons of King Rama Varma, claimed the throne under the earlier patriarchal succession of Kshatriyas.
+However, a problem cropped up when two of his cousins, Valiya Thampi and Kunju Thampi, who were sons of Raja Rama Varma, claimed the throne under the earlier patriarchal succession of Kshatriyas.
 Some historians note that these thampis are sons of Rama Varma and a Rajput woman named Abhirami, while some believe he is of Bengali or Tamil noble Devadasi who followed patriarchal.
-The Thampis requested the help of Ettuveettil Pillai, the Nair Aristocracy who controlled the regions near Padmanabhaswamy Temple, along with their associates Yogakkar (comprising Malayali Brahmins and Nairs representative from Venadu).
+The Thampis requested the help of Ettuveettil Pillamar, the Nair Aristocracy who controlled the regions near Padmanabhaswamy Temple, along with their associates Yogakkar (comprising Malayali Brahmins and Nairs representative from Venadu).

-Pillaimar were extremely influential in Venadu, and had more power than the kings themselves.
+Pillamar were extremely influential in Venadu, and had more power than the kings themselves.
 Even the kings needed their permission to make decisions in Venadu.
 This conflict between Varma and the Thampis later resulted in severe consequences.
 In the aftermath, Marthanda Varma and his family lived in fear, many of his relatives were killed, they hide and moved from place to place, seeking refuge in various places with the help of several Nair Tharavads.

-Marthanda Varma's brother in law and his sister travelled through Budhanoor, which was under the protection of Vattaparambil Valiathan, when they were attacked by the ettuveetil.
+Marthanda Varma's brother in law and his sister travelled through Budhanoor, which was under the protection of Vattaparambil Valiathan, when they were attacked by the Ettuveettil.
 Marthanda Varma's brother-in-law and other fighters lost their lives, but the sister, the Rani of Attingal, and her son managed to escape and ran through the fields ("Budhanoor padam").
-They were helped by Aaruveettil Madambimar and the king of Vanjipuzha.
+They were helped by Aaruveettil Madampimar and the king of Vanjipuzha.

 In 1729, Marthanda Varma planned his first attack with the help of powerful mercenaries from outside Kerala, but it ultimately failed.
 Later, he expanded his army, ascended to the throne and killed his cousins, the Thampis.
-Utilizing spies, Marthanda Varma analyzed the movements and secrets of the Pillaimar, eventually defeating them and executing most of their family members.
-He later destroyed more than 70 nobles across Venad.
-Yogakkar and Brahmins who earlier supported Ettuveettil Nairs were expelled from Venadu.
+Utilizing spies, Marthanda Varma analyzed the movements and secrets of the Ettuveetil Pillamar, eventually defeating them and executing most of their family members.
+He later destroyed the power of more than 70 nobles across Venadu.
+Yogakkar and Brahmins who earlier supported Ettuveetil Nairs were expelled from Venadu.
 Marthanda Varma later expanded his territory by attacking Quilon (north Venadu), Tekkumkoor, and Vadakkumkur, and eventually formed the Travancore Kingdom.